luiaz34/REST-API-Spring/README.md

 - **Request**: Employee ID as a path variable.
 - **Response**: Status message indicating the deletion operation's success.

-## Error Handling

-- If an employee with a specified ID is not found, a RuntimeException is thrown with an appropriate error message.
-- Error responses are returned with appropriate HTTP status codes.

 ## Usage

 1. Start the application by running the `CruDdemoApplication` class.